icwells/dbIO/README.md

 	go get github.com/icwells/dbIO

 ## Usage
-dbIO stores relevant connection in a DBIO struct which is returned the Connect function.
+dbIO stores relevant connection in a DBIO struct which is returned by the Connect function.
+Below are some examples of usage.
+See the GoDocs page for a comprehensive list.

 ### Connect and the DBIO struct
 	dbIO.Connect(host, database, user, password string) *DBIO